edinstance/distributed-aviation-system/services/search/README.md

 #### Linting

-This project uses [checkstyle](https://checkstyle.sourceforge.io) with the Google Checkstyle configuration which is in [this folder](config).:
+This project uses [checkstyle](https://checkstyle.sourceforge.io) with the Google Checkstyle configuration which is in [this folder](config).

 ```bash